nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/opencore/module2.md

 # Topics:

-1. Open Science as advocacy
+1. Why use open tools?
-    1. Advocating for your own rights as an author
+1. Introduction to Open Science communities
-    2. Advocating for the right to get access to science worldwide
+1. Introduce places to ask questions, build community: StackOverFlow, GitHub discussions, Twitter, Discourse
 2. Introduction to popular tools and resources for Open Science, which may include but not be limited to…
     - [Jupyter Lab](http://jupyter.org/)
     - Version control (e.g., GitHub, GitLab, Bitbucket)